SQL Server FAQ With Answer , Must Read To all SQL-Server User:

 In 3rd NF:

-• Remove transitive dependencies.
+transitive dependencies.

-• Transitive Dependency A type of functional dependency where an attribute is functionally dependent on an attribute other than the primary key.
-Thus its value is only indirectly determined by the primary key.
+functionally dependent on an attribute other than the primary key.
+Thus

-normal form, if it is in 2NF and every non-key attribute of the relation is non-transitively dependent on each candidate key of the relation.
+A relation is in third normal form, if it is in 2NF and every non-key attribute of the relation is non-transitively dependent on each candidate key of the relation.

 Non-transitive dependency: